marcuswestin/store.js/README.md

 Tests
 -----
 Go to test.html in your browser.
+(Or http://marcuswestin.github.io/store.js/test.html to test the latest version of store.js)

 (Note that test.html must be served over http:// or https://.
 This is because localStore does not work in some browsers when using the file:// protocol)